Best Family-Friendly Restaurants in Long Island City, Queens

-While there are plenty of restaurants in the Hunters Point section of Long Island City, Ravenswood, which is further north, is pretty barren.
+While there are plenty of restaurants in the Hunters Point section of Long Island City, Ravenswood, which is farther north, is pretty barren.
 But with two major LIC attractions here—the Noguchi Museum and the Socrates Sculpture Park—it's good to know about this veteran diner, which is located about four blocks away from both.
 Bel Aire is open 24/7 and boasts a novel of a menu.
-It's best to stick to standards like burgers, all-day breakfast and starters, as the fancier entrees aren't always so wonderful.
+It's best to stick to standards like burgers, all-day breakfast, and starters, as the fancier entrees aren't always so wonderful.

-And for dessert...
+And for coffee, snacks, and dessert...